Authors: Bojan Stojkovski and Bogdan Iordache

 Once you make a sale, you have to start selling to them again the next day to keep them interested.
 Many founders find it challenging to understand that consistent effort and continuous customer engagement are necessary to keep the ball rolling.

 “Every quarter we need to show you what the values that we’re bringing are.
 We need to show you the date for why the solution you bought makes sense.
-Every time we have a new feature and we have a new product to launch, we demo it to you first before it goes to the market.
-Then, you are engaged with us, you give us feedback, and you basically fall in love with us.
-We know that we can trust your feedback and we know that once we launch the product, you’re buying it,” Giorgio concludes.
+Every time we have a new feature and a new product to launch, we demo it to you first before it goes to the market.
+Then, you are engaged with us, give us feedback, and fall in love with us.
+We know that we can trust your feedback and once we launch the product, you’re buying it,” Giorgio concludes.